cmateu/Gaia_mock_catalogues/README.md

 **DESCRIPTION**

-Mock Gaia catalogues based on test particle and N-body simulations of different Milky Way structures.
-These catalogues were produced by the people listed in the AUTHORS section, the publication(s) corresponding to each of the libraries are detailed below.
+This repository serves Mock Gaia catalogues based on test particle and N-body simulations of different Milky Way structures, produced by the people listed in the AUTHORS section.
+The publications corresponding to each of the libraries are detailed below.

 Three catalogue libraries are included so far: